-13. How will this school prepare and support my child when they are starting, leaving this school or moving to another year?
+13. How will this college prepare and support my child when they are starting, leaving this school or moving to another year?

-Prior to attending the college the child can access the college in the following ways:
+Prior to attending the college the young person can access the college in the following ways:

-- Visit the college with parents to become more familiar with the college environment - Discuss college procedures with the Head of Additional Support/SENCO - Arrange visits through the school liaison programme - Take part in the Experience Carmel Taster Day - Parents will receive regular updates on the application and enrolment process - Careers guidance will be available on Open nights and during the admissions process to! ensure the child is enrolled onto the most suitable course - A programme of induction is also in place during September/October
+- Visit the college with parents to become more familiar with the college environment - Discuss college procedures with the Head of Additional Support/SENCO - Arrange visits through the school liaison programme - Take part in the Carmel Taster Day - Parents will receive regular updates on the application and enrolment process - Careers guidance will be available on Open Events and during the admissions process to ensure the child is enrolled onto the most suitable course - A programme of induction is also in place during September/October

-On leaving the college the student can access the following support:
+On leaving the college the young person can access the following support:

 - High quality, impartial careers guidance

 - Support with UCAS applications

 - Support with DSA applications

-- Information, advice and guidance on apprenticeships
+- Information, advice and guidance on progression routes

 - Support during initial University visits

 - Additional Support Tutors will liaise with HE providers to ensure support needs are communicated in advance- with consent from the individual student

-What if my child needs transport to and from school?
+What if my child needs transport to and from college?

-If the child requires transport to and from the college this can be arranged through the local authority which they reside in.
+If your child requires transport to and from the college this can be arranged through the local authority which they reside in.

-There are a number of college buses and public transport routes to Carmel College which can be found by visiting http://www.carmel.ac.uk/Student-Transport új Pre-Entry Support is provided by the ALS team and can induce:
+There are a number of college buses and public transport routes to Carmel College which can be found by visiting our college website.

-14. How are the school's resources allocated and matched to the children's special educational needs?
+14. How are the college's resources allocated and matched to the children's special educational needs?

-Students studying L2 (GCSE English or Maths re-sit) or L3 programmes can receive the! following support related to their special educational needs:
+- 1) Students studying L2 (GCSE English or Maths re-sit) or Level 3 programmes can receive the following support related to their special educational needs:

+- a.
+Pre-Entry Support is provided by the ALS team and can induce:

-Orientation visits
+- Orientation visits

-Transition meetings
+- Transition meetings

-Parental involvement with SENCo
+- Parental involvement with SENCo

-- ு Review meetings (in school) - Ø j Taster session (Experience Carmel Taster Day) - Æj Liaison with other agencies & cross college staff b.
+- Review meetings (in school)

+- Taster session (Carmel Taster Day)

+- Liaison with other agencies & cross college staff

+- b.
 Additional Study Support is provided by Additional Support Tutors and can include:

 - Initial support to identify needs

-- Support for students in accordance with their EHC plan objectives
+- Support for students in accordance with their EHC plan outcomes

 - Developing personal, social, employment and independence skills

 - Induction support

 - SpLD support

 - Support in accessing college information

 - Examination preparation

 - Presentation skills

 - Revision planning

-- Creating and maintaining an individual additional learning support plan

-- Liaison with college teaching and support staff
+- · Liaison with college teaching and support staff

 - Time management skills

 - Organisation and planning

 - Essay writing technique

 - Proofreading

 - Revision skills

-- Bibliography and referencing
+- · Bibliography and referencing

 - Stress management

 - Confidence building

 - Advice on spelling strategies